zulasana/git-real/README.txt

-hello this is my first modification of this test file
+hello dear,
+now we are modifying this file for the little information.